-After exercising inside all winter (or, you know, lounging on couch), you might have a wicked case of cabin fever by the time summer rolls around.
-A gorgeous, sunny day is the ultimate motivation to take your workout into fresh, open air.
-From running to cycling, there are a ton of outdoor activities that beckon.
-But the summer heat and vigorous exercise can be an unsafe combination if you don't take the proper precautions.
+After exercising inside all winter (or, you know, lounging on couch), a warm, sunny day is the ultimate motivation to take your workout into fresh, open air.
+There are a ton of outdoor activities, like running and cycling, that beckon the minute the temps start to rise.

 Video of the Day